Madison Bumgarner

 Bumgarner played high school baseball at South Caldwell High School in Hudson, North Carolina, where he helped his team win the 2007 4A State Championship.
 After graduating, he was selected with the tenth overall pick in the 2007 MLB draft by the San Francisco Giants.
 He and Buster Posey both made their Major League debuts in 2009 and established a reputation as one of the best batteries in recent MLB history.
 Bumgarner pitched eight scoreless innings in Game 4 of the 2010 World Series, helping win the franchise's first World Series in San Francisco and the first since 1954.
 Two years later, Bumgarner pitched seven more scoreless innings in Game 2 of the 2012 World Series.
 In 2014, Bumgarner started the Wild Card game for the Giants, throwing a shutout against the Pittsburgh Pirates.
-He set the World Series record for the lowest earned run average (ERA) in 2014, taking home the Most Valuable Player award as the Giants won their third World Series during his time in San Francisco.
+He set the World Series record for the lowest earned run average (ERA) in 2014, with an ERA of 0.25, and took home the Most Valuable Player award as the Giants won their third World Series during his time in San Francisco.

-In 2015 and 2016, Bumgarner reached his third and fourth All-Star Games, though the 2015 game is the only one he pitched in during his time with the Giants.
-He won 18 games (his career-high) in 2014 and 2015, and he had a 15–9 record in 2016, along with a career-high 251 strikeouts.
+Bumgarner won 18 games (his career-high) in 2014 and 2015, and he had a 15–9 record in 2016, along with a career-high 251 strikeouts.
 Bumgarner started his second Wild Card game against the New York Mets, again throwing a shutout.
 Injuries interrupted the first half of his next two seasons, a dirt bike accident in 2017 and a broken finger in 2018.
 Bumgarner led the NL in games started in 2019, posting a 9–9 record.
 A free agent after the year, he signed a five-year, $85 million contract with the Diamondbacks.
+In 2021, he pitched the third complete game shutout with no hits in franchise history against the eventual World Series champion Atlanta Braves.
+Bumgarner ended his MLB career with a 134–124 record, an ERA of 3.47 and 2,070 strikeouts.